Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Initial public release of the plugin on the [Asset Library](https://godotengine.org/asset-library) for Godot version 3.x

 ### v1.3.0
-- Fixed a typo in one of the properties
 - Added a new custom `Focused Sound` property
 - Added the `Focused Texture` property from the Texture Button
 - Added the `Action Mode` property from the Button
+- Fixed a typo in one of the properties
-- Removed the deprecated `Enabled Focus Mode` property from the Button (at least, according to its own tooltip it is deprecated and scheduled for removal in Godot 4 anyways)
+- Removed the deprecated `Enabled Focus Mode` property from the Button (according to its own tooltip it is deprecated and scheduled for removal in Godot 4 anyways)
 - Cleaned up the plugin's code

 ### v1.2.1